 Forward-looking statements in this prospectus reflect the good-faith judgment of our management and the statements are based on facts and factors as we currently know them.
 Forward-looking statements are subject to risks and uncertainties and actual results and outcomes may differ materially from the results and outcomes discussed in the forward-looking statements.
-Factors that could cause or contribute to such differences in results and outcomes include, but are not limited to, those discussed below and in "Management's Discussion and Analysis of Financial Condition and Results of Operations" as well as those discussed elsewhere in this prospectus.
+Factors that could cause or contribute to such differences in results and outcomes include, but are not limited to, those discussed below and in Management's Discussion and Analysis of Financial Condition and Results of Operations as well as those discussed elsewhere in this prospectus.
 Readers are urged not to place undue reliance on these forward-looking statements which speak only as of the date of this report.
 We undertake no obligation to revise or update any forward-looking statements in order to reflect any event or circumstance that may arise after the date of the prospectus.

-Summary of Recent Business Operations for the Six Months Ended March 31, 2013
+Summary of Recent Business Operations for the Nine Months Ended June 30, 2013

-Net revenue for the six months ended March 31, 2013 increased \$561,000 to \$4,273,000 as compared to \$3,712,000 for the six months ended March 31, 2012.
-The increase was due to license revenue from SPP and improved sales at TransTech.
-Net loss for the six months ended March 31, 2013 was \$3,047,000 as compared to a net loss of \$1,187,000 for the six months ended March 31, 2012.
-The net loss included non-cash expenses of \$1,640,000.
+Net revenue for the nine months ended June 30, 2013 increased \$808,000 to \$6,334,000 as compared to \$5,526,000 for the nine months ended June 30, 2012.
+The increase was due to license revenue of \$667,000 from SPP and increased sales of \$5,667,000 at TransTech.
+Net revenue for the nine months ended June 30, 2012 reflected \$84,000 from SPP and sales of \$5,442,000 at TransTech.
+SPP paid the Company an initial payment of \$1 million under a License Agreement dated May 31, 2012 providing SPP with an exclusive license of our technology in identified Asian territories.
+This license revenue will be fully recognized by May 31, 2013.
+The TransTech increase primarily resulted from the release of new products.